dvdsmpsn/Extensions/README.md

 Import a bunch of users (personas) into [JumpCloud](http://jumpcloud.com/).

 This script has an example CSV file which will import and activate users within JumpCloud.
-It alsoadds a default tag to every user.
+It also adds a default tag to every user.

 Usage: